 You can use the same form as previously mentioned on the 5th string to find the octave of the notes on the 5th string.
 To do this you will need to learn the notes on the fretboard.
 Take a look at my beginners guitar bootcamp it will benefit you with learning the notes and much more.
 Take a look at whats included.

 I hope this has helped you with your guitar journey.
-If it has signup to get more guitar tips.
+If so check out the Blues Composition.